vanderpatrick/skt-drf-api/README.md

 - Django Rest Auth
 - PostgreSQL
 - Cors Headers
-- DrawSQL: An interactive ERD platform that allows you to set up your database tables, & build the connections between them for a visual layout.

 ## Deployment:
 ### Project creation:
 1. Create the GitHub repository.
 2. Create the project app on [Heroku](heroku.com).
-3. Add the Postgres package to the Heroku app via the Resources tab.
-4. Once the GitHub repository was launched on GitPod, installed the following packages using the `pip install` command:
+3. Create a Elephant account, create a new DB instance then connect to the config vars from heroku settings
+5. Clone this repository or forked to your code editor of choosing
+* CLONE
+- In this Github repository click on the green code button
+- copy the url and use in your terminal  the command
 ```
-'django<4'
-dj3-cloudinary-storage
-Pillow
-djangorestframework
-django-filter
-dj-rest-auth
-'dj-rest-auth[with_social]'
-djangorestframework-simplejwt
-dj_database_url psycopg2
-gunicorn
-django-cors-headers
+git clone + url
 ```
-5. Created the Django project with the following command:
+- the repo should be cloned to your machine
+* Fork
+- In this repository, TOP right corner you shall see a fork button
+- Click on it
+- click then in the create fork green button
+- Now you should have a forked repository in your repo page
+- Now choose your code editor of choice

+4. To install all dependencies of this project use the command
 ```
-django-admin startproject project_name .
+ pip install -r requirements.txt

 ```
+All dependencies should be installed

-6. Navigated back to [Heroku](heroku.com), and under the Settings tab, added the following configvars:
+5. Navigated back to [Heroku](heroku.com), and under the Settings tab, added the following configvars:
  - Key: SECRET_KEY | Value: hidden
  - Key: CLOUDINARY_URL | Value: cloudinary://hidden
  - Key: DISABLE_COLLECTSTATIC | Value: 1